-The most important thing to look for is a firm that has attorneys who specialize in workers’ compensation in Colorado and have a track record of winning big cases in the courtroom.
+The most important thing to look for is a firm that has Colorado workers’ compensation attorneys with a track record of winning big cases in the courtroom.
 Not all cases go to court; however, if yours does, you want to make sure you have a top-notch trial team on your side.

-Call us immediately at 303-416-8584.
-We have a full time staff that’s ready to answer your questions and get you the advice you need.
+Call us immediately at 303-792-5595.
+We have a full-time staff of workers’ compensation lawyers that are ready to answer your questions and get you the advice you need.

 There are so many factors to consider when determining the worth of a case.
-The best way to get some answers about your specific case is to call us at 303-416-8584 and speak to an experienced workers’ compensation attorney.
+The best way to get some answers about your specific case is to call us at 303-792-5595 and speak to an experienced Colorado work comp attorney.

-If we think you have a strong case and we want to help you through it, you don’t pay us anything up front.
-We don’t take a dime of your money until we collect every cent that the law and your situation allow.
+If we think you have a strong case and we want to help you through it, you do not pay us anything up front.
+We do not take a dime of your money until we collect every cent the law and your situation allow.

-Facebook, Twitter, LinkedIn and other social networks can be pertinent to workers’ compensation claims because they provide information that can be accessed by attorneys, investigators, and other parties to produce evidence that could potentially be used to weaken your case.
-For an injured person, information unfavorable to your case may be found in photos, status updates, or other material posted on these sites.
+Facebook, Twitter, LinkedIn, and other social networks can be pertinent to workers’ compensation claims because they provide information that can be accessed by attorneys, investigators, and other parties to produce evidence that could potentially be used to weaken your case.
+For an injured person, information unfavorable to your case can be found in photos, status updates, or other material posted on these sites.

-Even benign posts can be taken out of context and utilized to discredit you or your claims.
-If you cringe when you look at a photo or post, you can be sure the insurance adjuster and judge will too.
-Consider everything that you write or post on the Internet to be permanent and discoverable information.
+Even benign posts can be taken out of context and used to discredit you or your claims.
+If you cringe when you look at a photo or post, you can be sure the insurance adjuster and judge will, too.
+Consider everything you write or post on the internet to be permanent and discoverable information.